pgriffel/pacioli/manual.md

 defconv foo :: <a href="#typesystem">matrix type</a>;
 </code>

 A conversion matrix of the declared type is defined as value.
+The type's row and column dimension must be the same.

 #### Index Definitions <a id="indexdefinition"/></a>